 Another option for resolving special education disputes is the TEA's special education complaint resolution process.
 In this document, the term special education complaint refers to a state complaint under IDEA and its implementing regulations.
 If you believe a public agency has violated a special education requirement, or if you believe that a public agency is not implementing a due process hearing decision, you may send a written complaint to the TEA.
 You must also send your complaint to the entity against whom the complaint is filed at the same time you send your complaint to the TEA.
-The complaint to the TEA.
-The next business day after the day that the TEA receives the complaint.
+Any organization or individual, including one from another state, may file a special education complaint with the TEA.
+The complaint timeline will start the next business day after the day that the TEA receives the complaint.